ahawkins/hawkins.io/performance-consultation.md

 We put our heads together for an hour:

-* I will review the code with you within the call.
+* I will review the code with you within the call
-* Show you where the problem areas are and give you ideas to fix them.
+* Show you where the problem areas
+* Provide a strategy to make your app faster

-This service is **$200**.
-[Email me](mailto:adam@hawkins.io&subject=Caching+Consultation) if this describes you.
+This service is **$300**.
+[Email me](mailto:adam@hawkins.io&subject=Performance+Consultation) if this describes you.

-** Keep it a really basic service.  $200 isn't much to arrange for the hassle of coordinating a meeting**

-## The "I'll make your problems go away" package
+## The "I'll Make Your Problems Go Away" Package

-I will take 3 hours to:
-* Review the problems you have.
+* Testing your application for common problems
-* Diagnose the problems.
-* Fix the problems.
-* Give you a report.
+* Implement simple fixes where applicable
+* Plan a comprehensive solution for you (or another contractor) to implement.
+* Review findings and answer your questions in a call

-This service is **$800**.
-[Email me](mailto:adam@hawkins.io&subject=Caching+Consultation) if this describes you.
+This service is **$1000**.
+[Email me](mailto:adam@hawkins.io&subject=Performance+Consultation) if this describes you.

-## For coaching
+## Coaching

 I can also implement any strategies described in our consultations or on my blog.
 Fast applications matter.
 They play huge roll in user experience.
 Users love fast application.
 I can work 1 one 1 or with a team implementing a custom performance strategy for your application.
-This means you and I will work together so I can full understand your application and what is important.
-This service **starts at $2000**.
-[Email me](mailto:adam@hawkins.io&subject=Caching+Consultation) and let's talk if this describes you.
+This means you and I will work together so I can fully understand your application and what is important.
+This service **starts at $3000**.
+[Email me](mailto:adam@hawkins.io&subject=Performance+Consultation) and let's talk if this describes you.

-The general consultations happen over Google Hangouts since it can be recorded and shared with your coworkers.
-I'm currently living in Europe.
+The general consultations happen over Google Hangouts or Skype.
+Google Hangouts are better because they can be recorded and shared with your coworkers.
 Consultations are usually scheduled for one or two days after initial contact.

-If you are interested please [email me](mailto:adam@hawkins.io&subject=Caching+Consultation).
+If you are interested please [email me](mailto:adam@hawkins.io&subject=Performance+Consultation).
 I look forward to working with you.

 <script type="text/javascript">